 Giselle from the ballet of the same name.
 In some versions, Giselle falls in love with Albretch, but Albretch is engaged to Bathilde.
-After dying of a broken heart, Giselle becomes The Lost Lenore.
+After dying of a broken heart (perhapsliterally), Giselle becomes The Lost Lenore.

 Ophelia from Hamlet might be seen as one.
 Against the warning of her father, she's fallen in love with the Prince, and as soon as Hamlet begins to feign madness, the first thing he does is try to break off his relationship with Ophelia.
-She doesn't take it well.
+She doesn't take it well, and then things go From Bad to Worse.
 At her funeral, Hamlet sobs profusely for his love for her.

 Eponine from Les Misérables is in love with Marius and does everything she can to help him, even though he is in love with Cosette and only views Eponine as a friend.
 This portrayal contrasts with the one she has in the original book, where she's more of a Stalker with a Crush.

 Helen Chao from "Flower Drum Song" is one of these.
 Like Eponine, she gets one of the arguably better songs in the show and does everything she can to be a supportive friend to Ta.
-He first rejects her by chasing the wrong love object before again passing her over for the intended love interest.
+He first rejects her by chasing the wrong love object before again passing her over.